 - Menopause symptoms can be treated in a variety of ways.
 Options include hormone replacement therapy (HRT), antidepressants, and plant-derived estrogens.

 Antidepressants can ease hot flashes and depressions.
-Dr. McKenzie says even women who are not depressed can take them to ease menopause symptoms.
+Even women who are not depressed can take them to ease menopause symptoms.